abjin/reward-closet-ai-api-server/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📞 지원
+## 📞 Support

-문제가 발생하거나 질문이 있으시면 Issues 탭에서 문의해 주세요.
+If you encounter any issues or have questions, please reach out through the Issues tab.